SethCommichaux/IGC/README.md

 ```
 fastq-dump --split-3 ERR2619707
 ```
 We modified the read identifiers so the forward and reverse reads were identifiable in the Bowtie2 output (e.g. read ERR2619707.3 from the forward reads fastq file was modified to ERR2619707.1.3).
 The reads were assembled with MegaHit and genes were predicted using Prokka using default settings for both.
+The predicted genes that could be assigned to IGC clusters (i.e. had a best BLASTN hit over ≥95% identity and ≥90% query coverage to an IGC cluster) became the Clustered Predicted Genes.
+The predicted genes that couldn't be assigned to an IGC cluster became the Unclustered Predicted Genes.
 Reads were then mapped with Bowtie2 to the IGC and the predicted genes under two different conditions.

 1) Not requiring concordant mapping
 ```